 Most importantly I had a great time, met some awesome people, had some unexpected adventures and was taken in new directions.

 It’s really difficult to try and encapsulate a trip this big with so much that happened, but there are many great memories that can’t be summed up by climbing grades or miles hiked:

-- from the amazing climbing community in Ouray,
+- the amazing climbing community in Ouray,

-- to the couple that saved me with a ride back to my truck just before dark as I was trying to hitchhike back around Zion National Park (after hiking across it),
+- the couple that saved me with a ride back to my truck just before dark as I was trying to hitchhike back around Zion National Park (after hiking across it),

-- to the simple pleasures like a date shake in Palm Springs or the delicious ceviche and live music (at noon) I enjoyed along the Mexican border.
+- the simple pleasures like a date shake in Palm Springs or the delicious ceviche and live music (at noon) I enjoyed along the Mexican border.

 Five Most Popular Posts of 2013

 5. That One Time I Made a Semi Viral Climbing Video

 4. Long Term Review of the Icebreaker Bodyfit 150 Merino Wool Short Sleeve Shirt